tsimeonov/Responsive-Coffee-Shop-Website/step_by_step.md

 ---

-## Step 2: Build and style the Header
+## Step 2: Build, style and add functionality to the Header

 Build the header, create the `navbar` `icons`, `search-form`, `cart-items-container`